BeeGFS Hive Index

 bee stat

 bee stat displays file and directory metadata information.
 It has similar options as GNU stat.
+With a special --beegfs option, user can print BeeGFS specific metadata for a file.

-bee stat can be run with the absolute path of the filesystem or index directory from anywhere.
-To use relative paths, bee stat commands should be run from inside a filesystem source directory or index directory.
+bee stat can be run with the absolute path of the file system or index directory from anywhere.
+To use relative paths, bee stat commands should be run from inside a file system source directory or index directory.

 [root@admin-compute1~]# bee stat README